 Start with General "Paleo Diet" for some digestive issues:

 Gluten Cross-Reactive Foods for Autoimmune and suspected gluten sensitivities:

 How long do Elimination Diets Last?

 It depends on health, symptoms, symptom resolution, and ahearance.

-Typically elimination diets last from 3-6 months.
-Once symptoms are beginning to resolve we will slowly add in the eliminated foods one by one to see which foods cause a reaction.
+Typically, elimination diets last from 3-6 months.
+Once symptoms are mostly resolved we will slowly add in the eliminated foods one by one to see which foods cause a reaction.